 - Attend two CSE short courses

-Choice of Publication Management, Journal Editors, Manuscript Editors, Publication Metrics, or Publication Ethics
+Choice of Publication Management, Advanced Publication Management, Journal Editors, Manuscript Editors, or Publication Ethics

 - Complete a research project and prepare either a poster presentation or a research article.
 Enrollees must follow these instructions for submitting a proposed project topic prior to beginning their research.